Joanne A Rathbone

 About Me

 I am a social and health psychology researcher.
-I use theory-driven and applied methods to investigate social determinants of health and behaviour, with a particular focus on weight stigma, social identities, and intergroup relations.
+I use theory-driven and applied methods to investigate social determinants of health and behaviour, with a particular focus on stigma, social identities, and social change.

 I completed my PhD in social psychology at the University of Queensland in November 2021.
 My thesis examined novel psychological and social determinants of weight stigma and discrimination and the implications for public and primary health care.
-I am currently a Postdoctoral Fellow at the Australian National University.
-I am also an Honorary Fellow at the University of Queensland and an Honorary Fellow with the Body Confident Collective
+I am currently a Research Fellow at the Australian National University and the Academic Lead for the ACT Wellbeing Framework project in partnership with ACT Government.
+I am also an Honorary Fellow at the University of Queensland and a member of The Obesty Collective Stigma Expert Group.

 You can download my CV here